sushantpatil03/MumbaiHacks/README.md

 ## 🎯 The Problem

+Tax compliance in India is complex and costly for both individuals and businesses. **TaxNova addresses pain points across two key segments:**

+### For Salaried Individuals

+- **₹15,000 - ₹50,000** lost annually due to missed deductions and regime selection errors
+- **5-8 hours** spent filling ITR forms and consulting CAs
+- **₹5,000 - ₹15,000** in CA fees for basic tax filing
+- Confusion between Old vs. New tax regime benefits
+- Lack of personalized guidance on HRA, 80C, 80D optimizations

+**Real Example:** A software engineer earning ₹15 LPA paid ₹78,000 in tax under New Regime, but could have saved ₹22,000 by choosing Old Regime with proper HRA and 80C planning.

+### For Small and Medium Enterprises (SMEs)

-Small and Medium Enterprises (SMEs) in India face critical challenges in tax management that directly impact their bottom line:
+Small and Medium Enterprises in India face critical challenges in tax management that directly impact their bottom line:

 ### Financial Impact
 - **₹50,000 - ₹3,00,000** lost annually due to missed tax deductions